iiasa/message_ix/doc/reporting.rst

    Two of these (:func:`.plot_cumulative` and :func:`.stacked_bar`) are currently only used in the tutorials to produce simple plots; for more flexible plotting, :mod:`genno.compat.plotnine` is recommended instead.

    .. autosummary::

       as_message_df
       model_periods
       plot_cumulative
       stacked_bar

-   Other operators are provided by :mod:`ixmp.reporting`:
+   Other operators are provided by :mod:`ixmp.report`:

    .. autosummary::
       ~ixmp.report.operator.data_for_quantity